MAHDTech/nix-config/README.md

 Nix might not be perfect, but it's a hell of a lot better than the brittle, hacked together shell scripts that I have left behind.

-NixOS might have a steep learning curve, but it's worth it imo.
+NixOS might have a steep learning curve, but it's been worth it imo.

 ![NixOS Learning Curve](docs/images/nixos_curve.png)